xmtp/botkit/resources/Tutorial.md

 # Build and deploy an XMTP Bot

-This guide will take you through the steps to create and deploy a simple bot using the [BotKit](https://github.com/xmtp/botkit) package.
+This guide will take you through the steps to create and deploy a simple bot

 ### Step 1: Installation